 Dominic Ficociello hit .333 during the five games played last week.
 He scored six runs while drawing seven walks.

 Tags: Arkansas Arkansas Razorbacks Baseball Bulldogs Baseball Chris Stratton College Baseball D.J.
-Baxendale Dave Van Horn Dominic Ficociell Fayetteville Featured Jacob Morris Matt Vinson Mississippi State MSU Baseball Popular Randall Font Razorbacks SEC University Of Arkansas
+Baxendale Dave Van Horn Dominic Ficociell Fayetteville Jacob Morris Matt Vinson Mississippi State MSU Baseball Randall Font Razorbacks SEC University Of Arkansas